With energy costs going up, there are a few steps you can take to lower the expense of heating and cooling your house in Cleveland.

 Comfort units typically need more energy than any other appliance in your house.
 This is seen on your monthly utility expenses, but it’s essential to remember heating and cooling costs can be controlled in a few ways.

 Maintenance: One method to manage energy expenses is to schedule seasonal service.
-Furnace maintenance and AC maintenance helps your heating and cooling pieces of equipment run as designed and efficiently.
+Furnace maintenance helps your heating and cooling pieces of equipment run as designed and efficiently.
 Running dusty heating and cooling equipment may result in decreased efficiency and damage to your equipment.

 High efficiency: If you’re looking to buy for a new heating and cooling system, think over getting a high-efficiency system.
 They’re designed to lower your heating and cooling expenses and conserve natural resources.
 When selecting a new home comfort piece of equipment, pay close attention to the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The better the SEER or AFUE, the higher the efficiency and savings.